-Variable numbers of hours lecture and lecture/lab per week Prerequisite(s): Consent of instructor.
+Variable numbers of hours lecture and lecture/lab per week

 Comment: Instructor approval is required.
 Please contact the Paul S. Honda International Center at hic@hawaii.edu for more information about this course.

 HUM 269J offers an on-site study of the designated society's language, values, arts, and culture.